 - Refunding the revenue sharing previously paid from participant accounts.

 - Deducting direct fees from participant accounts using some uniform basis.

-In effect, fee levelization permits a 401(k) plan to pay direct-like provider fees using revenue sharing.
+In effect, fee levelization permits a 401(k) plan to pay direct-like fees to plan service providers using revenue sharing.
 However, the process requires complicated recordkeeping to properly refund revenue sharing.
 So why do 401(k) providers do it when they could simply charge 100% direct fees in the first place?
 The reason is simple - the process can make high 401(k) fees easier to overlook.

 - Because revenue sharing is paid from mutual fund expense ratios, its use forces a 401(k) plan to pay asset-based fees for administration services (e.g, participant record keeping).
 That’s a problem because it’s simply more reasonable for a 401(k) plan to pay “flat” fees – which are based on employee headcount – for plan administration services instead.
 That said, 401(k) providers prefer asset-based fees to flat fees because they increase automatically with plan assets - and revenue sharing effectively guarantees the payment of asset-based fees.

 - Believe it or not, 401(k) fee levelization can actually make 401(k) fees less transparent in 408b-2 fee disclosures – making it easier for 401(k) providers to get away with high fees.
 In my view, Paychex is the posterchild for this problem.
 When Paychex is paid revenue sharing by a 401(k) plan, they generally disclose the percent each fund pays in Schedule A of their 408b-2 disclosure.
 However, they don’t when a 401(k) plan uses fee levelization – which Paychex calls “Return of Concessions.”